 Sustainability by Monitor

-In Monitor you can perform emission calculations for the company’s products and compile the company's total climate impact according to the GHG protocol (the Green House Gas Protocol Corporate Standard).
+In Monitor you can perform emission calculations for the company's products and compile the company's total climate impact according to the GHG protocol (the Green House Gas Protocol Corporate Standard).
+You can also report part/chemical contents in your manufactured parts as per ECHA (European Chemicals Agency)/REACH (Registration, Evaluation, Authorization and Restriction of Chemicals).

 The GHG protocol has been developed to facilitate companies' reporting of greenhouse gas emissions, as well as to make climate reporting more transparent, consistent and comparable between companies.

 The GHG protocol is the most widely accepted international reporting standard and is used by governments, businesses, and organizations as a tool to understand, quantify, and manage greenhouse gas emissions.
 The wide spread of the GHG protocol makes it easier for companies that follow the protocol to compare their emissions with others.
-It is also the method recommended by ESRS (European Sustainability Reporting Standards).
+This is also the method recommended by ESRS (European Sustainability Reporting Standards).

-In the GHG protocol, the emissions are divided into different categories so that one emission cannot be reported multiple times.
+In the GHG protocol, the emissions are divided into different categories so that an emission cannot be reported multiple times.
 This division is based on whether the emission is owned or not owned by the reporting company, and whether the emission is direct or indirect.

 Direct emissions come from sources owned or controlled by the reporting company.
 Indirect emissions are a consequence of the reporting company's operations, but the emission is owned by another party.